NIC-SBI/CC_protein_origami/Readme.md

 ###**Installation**
 ---------------------------------------
-**PROTEIN ORIGAMI** design software is available as a git repository [ppmod](https://bitbucket.org/l12/poly_modeller).
-The files can be cloned to any location.

 Using the [Anaconda](https://docs.continuum.io/anaconda/install) python distribution is recommended as it simplifies installing further dependencies.
 Modeller, Snakemake and MdTraj can then easily be installed by running
 >$ conda install -c salilab modeller
 >